Optimizing Perspective Shifts: Neuroscience Insights for Enhanced Cognitive Flexibility

 What the neuroscience of the past two decades has established, most clearly in work by Stanford researcher James Gross, is that this pathway is trainable.
 Gross’s process model of emotion regulation identifies cognitive reappraisal as among the most effective regulatory strategies precisely because it intervenes early in the emotional generation sequence, before physiological arousal consolidates into behavioral momentum.
 Practiced regulators — people who use reappraisal habitually — show reduced amygdala activation and reduced physiological stress markers in response to identical provocations compared to people who do not use reappraisal.

-That is what changing your perspective changes in your brain: the efficiency and speed of this regulatory pathway.
+That is what changing your perspective changes in your how your brain rewires in real time: the efficiency and speed of this regulatory pathway.
 The amygdala does not become less sensitive.
 It becomes more responsive to cortical input.

 What Is Cognitive Reappraisal and How Does It Work Neurologically?